 "The scarlet leaves and stem of the rhexia, some time out of flower, make almost as bright a patch in the meadow now as the flowers did.
 Its seed vessels are perfect little cream pitchers of graceful form," Thoreau wrote on October 2, 1856.

 Cream pitcher?
 Focused on the bloom, I missed the seed vessel.
 The striking purple petals of the Meadow Beauty drew my gaze like a beacon on the waters of nearby Chesapeake Bay might draw the attention of a ship's captain at the midnight helm.
 Too, the act of field photography — especially when the subject is a tiny flower, dancing in the wind and refusing to stay still for her portrait — demands intense attention to mechanical detail and aesthetic intent.
 My Google+ friend Stephen does it much, much better.

 The philosopher Thoreau was contemplating his field of flowers at season's end, when the petals had fallen to fodder, and the yellow and carmine of the maturing pods had darkened into olive and scarlet vessels, ripe for the release of seeds.
-In the image a few paragraphs above this 'un, the cream-pitcher metaphor is visible in two aspects — one sharply focused and peering from above into an open mouth, the other just clear enough to show the tuber handle and elongated vegetable body of the receptacle.
+In the image a few paragraphs above this 'un, the cream-pitcher metaphor is visible in two aspects — one sharply focused and shown from above as we peer into an open mouth, the other blurry and demanding much imagination to show the tuber handle and elongated vegetable body of the receptacle.
 I've taken the same image and altered it again in the vain attempt to depict the pitcher.
-It's directly below — the best I can muster, given the lateness of the hour, and the thousand miles and two seasons between me and the remembered moment.
+It's directly below — the best I can muster, given the lateness of the hour and the thousand miles between me and the remembered moment.
 I can't go back there no more not again ever.

-Rhexia, Thoreau's first-mention for the Meadow Beauty, alludes to the genus of the flower and by inference to the practice of employing the Latin language to formally identify plants and animals.
+Rhexia, Thoreau's first-mention of the Meadow Beauty, alludes to the genus of the flower and by inference to the practice of employing ancient languages to formally identify plants and animals.
 The macrocosmic downward spiral from kingdom through phylum, class, order, family, and genus carries us, ultimately and singularly, to the name of the species, signifying the end of a charted journey of scientific precision and intellectual beauty.

 Then we have the common name of the thing, the fun part of the naming game, where local color and casual imprecision replace the rigor of taxonomy.
 My Meadow Beauty could just as well be your Handsome Harry or Virginia Meadowbeauty.
 Thoreau, ever lyrical, called his "little cream pitchers" by another name, "little reddish chalices," in his journal entry of September 14, 1851, and also referred to the flower as "Deer Grass."
 In honor of Thoreau, I surmise, the gorgeous little perennial is also commonly known by the name Meadow Pitcher.